- Polarized Test Sunglasses Using Image or Picture on this Video

 Also, some polarized sunglasses are now available in different colors.
 Night driving sunglasses usually have yellow lenses.
 This is to adjust and balance the brightness and darkness at night time.
 Thus, feel welcome to go back to this article to find out how to do a polarized test even at home.

-When buying polarized sunglasses, always consider the purpose or the common weather you will be wearing.
+When buying an eyewear always consider the purpose or the common weather you will be wearing.
 The best fit and right colors depending on the weather.

 - Partly Cloudy